bovinehero/bovinehero.github.io/_posts/2020-04-25-Windows-Commando-Install.md

 ### A note about Commando

+This is a short read, but loooong install process.
+The installer script will throw errors during the process but a re-running it _after_ it completes will bring you closer to a full install as dependencies are updated and met.
+You can reduce the tool-set (I won't be), the Kali Linux subsystem in particular takes a fair chunk of time to finish.

 The Commando [repo](https://github.com/fireeye/commando-vm) is basically a powershell script that installs dependencies and packages for a lot of security tools.
 It runs on an install and forced reboot cycle which can take some time to complete.
-It is still experimental, I wouldn't recommend

-As an extra inconvenience it often requires a couple of runs (and is not 100% unattended) to be sure the install has taken all the packages.
+It is still a little experimental, but the install script does a good job of handling issues.
+It often requires a couple of runs (which are not unattended), but will eventually pick up everything without the need for manual configuration.

 ![warning.png](\assets\images\CommandoSetup\posts\warning.png)

-While this is tedious, we must remember that the base OS is not designed to accommodate the security tools out of the box, in fact it is designed to defend against them.
+While this is tedious, we must remember that the base OS is not designed to accommodate the security tools out of the box, in fact Windows has many layers designed to defend against them.

 ## Going Commando

-This is a short read, but long process.
-The install script will throw errors during the process but a re-running it _after_ it completes will bring you closer to a full install as dependencies are met.
-For full clarity I had to run the script XX times to complete the setup, not all programs installed on the first run.

 Download the installer packages from [here](https://github.com/fireeye/commando-vm)